 It may be a symptom associated with other medical conditions, and determining the exact cause is often challenging.

-Inflamed Mouth: Symptoms
+An Inflamed Mouth: The Symptoms

 Symptoms can appear for short periods, often linked to certain foods, or persist over a longer time.

-Causes of an Inflamed Mouth
+The Causes of an Inflamed Mouth

 Spicy or very hot foods can cause short-term inflammation that usually resolves within minutes or a few days.
 Acidic foods such as kiwi, pineapple, citrus fruits, or tomatoes may irritate the mucosa.
 Smoking is another common factor that can negatively affect the mouth.